asiakay/asialakay-docs/blog/2022-05-29-internationalize-react-app/index.md

 ---
 ![Internationalization Test 1](./i18next_test1.jpg)

 I've been interested foreign languages for as long as I can remember.
-One summer, I decided to take an Arabic course at the city community college.
-Our professor described what it meant to greet a person in the person's native language.
-She called it a bridge and a way to build a positive connection.
+One summer, I took an Arabic course at the city community college.
+Our professor, a dynamic and young native speaker from Morocco, shared her perspective of what it meant to greet a person in the person's native language.
+She called it a **bridge and a way to build a positive connection**.
 This resonated.

 Naturally, when I learned that there was a way to do this with code in React applications, I started to learn this functionality to add it to a User Story for Asialakay.net.
 This way, when visitors arrived to the site, they might be greeted in their native language.

 ![Top 10 Languages Used Online](./top-10-internet-languages.jpg)
 [source: internetworldstats.com](https://www.internetworldstats.com/stats7.htm)